When is Outlander season 5 released? What's going to happen?

 — Outlander (@Outlander_STARZ) May 23, 2019

-We’ve also had our first behind-the-scenes glimpse at Fraser’s Ridge, as production begins in Scotland.
+Last May we had our first behind-the-scenes glimpse at Fraser’s Ridge, as production began in Scotland.

-“The adventure continues,” Heughan teases, while we also have our first glimpse of Brianna’s baby.
+“The adventure continues,” Heughan teased, and we also had our first glimpse of Brianna’s baby.

 “We’re all here for that something special that fans are going to be excited to see,” Sophie Skelton (Brianna) said during the clip.
 Could she be referring to a wedding between her character, Brianna, and Roger?